 Step 3: Cut Out Old Piping

 During the original installation of your pool’s circulation system, PVC piping and fixtures were probably glued permanently together with PVC cement.
 To replace the diverter valve in your system, you must first cut the old one out of the piping.
-Then you can attach the new one with new piping and glue.
+Then, you can attach the new one with new piping and glue.

-It is best to keep your cuts as straight as possible when you are cutting these pieces.
+It is best to keep your cuts as straight as possible when cutting these pieces.
 Make sure you use a very sharp blade, but you don’t want to force it.
 The pressure from pushing the blade edge to cut faster will cause the blade to bend.

 Step 4: Smooth Out Your Cuts